 In daily conversation, this "아/어/여 주세요" is often used with the word "좀."
 It means "a little" but in this case, it is a word that is inserted to soften the tone when you ask a favor.

-좀 is a shortened version of "조금 [jo-geum] a little", but it is more natural to use 좀 in this asking favor situation.
+좀 is a shortened version of "조금 (a little)", but it is more natural to use 좀 in daily conversations.

 읽어 주세요.
 Please read (for me.) - Softer, gentle, polite request vibe.

 You can use this "아/어/여 주세요" to ask the listener to give a favor to someone else.
-When you ask the listener to give a favor to the subject of a sentence, and if the subject is older than you, you have to use the honorific version which is "-아/어/여 드리세요. [ah-eo-yeo deu-li-sae-yo]"
+When you ask the listener to give a favor to someone else who is older than both you and the listener, you have to use the honorific version which is "-아/어/여 드리세요."

 For example, in an office situation, you ask your co-worker to help the boss by saying 사장님을 도와 드리세요.
 The subject of the sentence is 사장님 (boss), so you have to use the honorific version word, 드리세요 instead of 주세요.